The NAACP Image Awards Quietly Got It Right This Week

 Advertisement

-When Jada Pinkett-Smith shared in a viral video that she would boycotting the Oscars in 2016, she posed a question: “Is it time that people of color recognize how much power and influence we have amassed that we no longer need to ask to be invited anywhere?”
-And the truth is that while institutions like Academy should be representing diverse communities and stories as they are reflected in our culture, there are spaces that exist to honor the people of color who are actually making it happen.
+When Jada Pinkett-Smith shared in a viral video that she would boycotting the Oscars in 2016, she posed a question: “Is it time that people of colour recognise how much power and influence we have amassed that we no longer need to ask to be invited anywhere?”
+And the truth is that while institutions like Academy should be representing diverse communities and stories as they are reflected in our culture, there are spaces that exist to honour the people of colour who are actually making it happen.
 The Image Awards is one of those spaces, and the fact that they continue to get it right is worth celebrating.

 Advertisement